EpiForeSITE/epiworld-measles/README.md

 ## Development

 The development of the project has been carried out using a [Development Container](https://containers.dev).
 All the configuration is available under the [`.devcontainer` folder](./.devcontainer).
+The image is described in the file [`.devcontainer/ContainerFile`](./.devcontainer/ContainerFile).
+The image is available on GitHub under `ghcr.io/epiforesite/epiworld-measles:latest`.